wongnai/kube-slack/README.md

 - `TICK_RATE`: How often to update in milliseconds.
 (Default to 15000 or 15s)
 - `FLOOD_EXPIRE`: Repeat notification after this many milliseconds has passed after status returned to normal.
 (Default to 60000 or 60s)
 - `NOT_READY_MIN_TIME`: Time to wait after pod become not ready before notifying.
 (Default to 60000 or 60s)
+- `METRICS_CPU`: Enable/disable metric alerting on cpu (Default true)
+- `METRICS_MEMORY`: Enable/disable metric alerting on memory (Default true)
+- `METRICS_PERCENT`: Set percentage threshold on metric alerts (Default 80)
+- `METRICS_REQUESTS`: If no metrics limit defined, alert if the pod utilization is more than the resource request amount (this may be very noisy, Default false).
 - `KUBE_USE_KUBECONFIG`: Read Kubernetes credentials from active context in ~/.kube/config (default off)
 - `KUBE_USE_CLUSTER`: Read Kubernetes credentials from pod (default on)
 - `KUBE_NAMESPACES_ONLY`: Monitor a list of specific namespaces, specified either as json array or as a string of comma seperated values (`foo_namespace,bar_namespace`).